Certified Training with Branch-and-Bound for Lyapunov-stable Neural Control: Details of the Implementation and Experiments

-We directly adopt the model architecture of all the controllers and Lyapunov functions from \citet{yang2024lyapunov} (we follow their source code which has some minor difference with the information provided in their paper).
-The controller is always a fully-connected NN with 8 hidden neurons in each hidden layer.
-For inverted pendulum and path tracking, there are 4 layers, and for 2D quadrotor, there are 2 layers.
+Since our focus is on a new training framework, we follow model architectures in \citet{yang2024lyapunov}, and we follow their source code which has some minor difference with details mentioned in their paper.

+\paragraph{Controller.} We use a fully-connected NN for the controller $u(\rvx)$.
+There are 8 hidden neurons in each hidden layer.
+For Inverted Pendulum and Path tracking, there are 4 layers, and other systems, there are 2 layers.
 ReLU is used as the activation function.

-A NN-based Lyapunov function is used for inverted pendulum and path tracking, where the NN is a fully-connected NN with 4 layers, and the number of hidden neurons is 16, 16, and 8 for the three hidden layers, respectively.
+\paragraph{Lyapunov function.} For the Lyapunov function $V(\rvx)$, we either use a model based on a fully-connected NN $\phi(\rvx)$, as $ V(\rvx)=|\phi(\rvx)-\phi(\rvx^*)|+\|(\eps_V \rmI+\rmR^\top \rmR)(\rvx-\rvx^*)\|_1$, or a quadratic function as $ V(\rvx)=(\rvx-\rvx^*)^\top (\eps_V \rmI +\rmR^\top \rmR)(\rvx-\rvx^*)$, where $\rmR\in\sR^{n_r\times n_r}$ is an optimizable matrix parameter, and $\eps_V>0$ is a small value to guarantee positive definiteness.
+This construction automatically guarantees $V(\rvx^*)=0$ and $V(\rvx)>0~(\forall \rvx\neq\rvx^*)$~\citep{yang2024lyapunov}.
+A NN-based Lyapunov function is used for Inverted Pendulum and Path tracking, where the NN is a fully-connected NN with 4 layers, and the number of hidden neurons is 16, 16, and 8 for the three hidden layers, respectively.
 Leaky ReLU is used as the activation function for NN-based Lyapunov functions.
-A quadratic Lyapunov function with $n_r=6$ is used for 2D quadrotor.
-For $\kappa$ in \eqref{eq:lyapunov}, $\kappa=0.001$ is used for inverted pendulum and path tracking, and $\kappa=0$ is used for 2D quadrotor, following \citet{yang2024lyapunov}.
+A quadratic Lyapunov function with $n_r=d$ is used for other systems.
+Our framework is general w.r.t. the formulation of the Lyapunov function.
+Regardless of the formulation of $V(\rvx)$, it can be implemented as a module in PyTorch with the corresponding parameters, and jointly trained with the controller by optimizing \eqref{eq:loss}, where the Lyapunov function is simply part of the PyTorch computational graph specified by \eqref{eq:loss}.